Matroid analogues of Gal's conjecture: Introduction

 \subsection{Acknowledgments}

 We thank the organizers and participants of the special year on Algebraic and Geometric Combinatorics at the Institute for Advanced Study, during which this collaboration was initiated.
 We are indebted to Omid Amini and David Speyer for many insightful suggestions on the topic of tropical fans and tropical modifications.
-We also thank Spencer Backman for motivating discussions during the early stages of this project, and Jason McCullough for bringing to our attention \cite[Example~7.5]{dali-venturello}.
+We also thank Jason McCullough for bringing to our attention relevant work on Koszul algebras.
 BC was supported at IAS by the Ambrose Monell Foundation.
 LF was supported at the IAS by the Minerva Research Foundation, and is currently a member of the INdAM research group GNSAGA.
-SL was supported by the NSF Grant DMS-1926686 at the IAS.
+SL was supported by the NSF Grant DMS-1926686 at the IAS, and is currently supported by the Donald J. Lewis fellowship at the University of Michigan.